 Customer Demand: A reasonable degree of accuracy in forecasting water demand is important for sound financial planning and rate-setting.
-The FY 2012 - 2021 actual average decline in usage is 1.7% annually, excluding the Washington Aqueduct.
-FY 2012 - FY 2021 average annual rate of change in demand for the customer classes: Commercial -4.1%; Federal Government: -2.5%; Single Family: -1.9%; and Other (include Exempt, DC Housing Authority, DC Municipal Government, and DC Water): -2.3%.
-Multi-Family increased by 2.3% annually.
+The FY 2013 - 2022 actual average decline in usage is 1.0% annually, excluding the Washington Aqueduct.
+FY 2013 - FY 2022 average annual rate of change in demand for the customer classes: Commercial -2.4%; Federal Government: -3.2%; Single Family: -2.1%; Multi-Family: 2.4%; and Other (include Exempt, DC Housing Authority, DC Municipal Government, and DC Water): 3.9%.